SraxDev/sd-ReducedDensity/README.md

 ## Configuration

-The "sd-ReducedDensity" resource uses a `config.lua` file where you can adjust the density values according to your preferences.
-You can specify the density of NPCs and traffic by modifying the values in this file.
+You can adjust the density values according to your preferences.
+You can specify the density of NPCs and traffic by modifying the values in `reduce_density.lua`.

 ## Installation